There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Obi-Wan & Qui-Gon (+5pts)

 Jar Jar Binks (-2pts)

 Pro: Obi-Wan & Qui-Gon (+5pts)

 This was really the first time we got to see Jedi Knights in their prime on screen.
-In the original trilogy, Obi-Wan and Yoda were definitely far past their prime, and Luke Skywalker was only just starting to understand the force.
-In this movie, we see Qui-Gon Jinn, an experienced Jedi Knight, and his promising apprentice, Obi-Wan Kenobi.
+In the original trilogy, Obi-Wan and Yoda were definitely well past their prime, and Luke Skywalker was only just starting to understand the force.
+In this movie, we saw Qui-Gon Jinn, an experienced Jedi Knight, and his promising young apprentice, Obi-Wan Kenobi.
 I liked the teacher-student relationship between these two characters and I really enjoyed seeing these two in combat.

-From force dashes, to droid combat, and from Qui-Gon dealing with the blaster doors to of course the lightsaber duels (although I will get into that later in this review).
-It was really cool to see a couple Jedi Knights doing their thing, but what made these two characters work so well was their relationship with one another.
-The two characters have known each other for a long time.
-Qui-Gon has trained Obi-Wan, and he basically raised him as well.
-The two have known each other for a very long time, and the chemistry between the two actors made this believable.
+From force dashes to droid combat, and from Qui-Gon dealing with the blast doors to of course the lightsaber duels.
+It was really cool to see a couple Jedi Knights doing their thing, but what made these two characters work so well was the two actors in the roles and their dynamic together.
+The two characters had known each other for a long time.
+Qui-Gon trained Obi-Wan, and he basically raised him as well.
+The two knew each other for a very long time, and the chemistry between the two actors made this easy to believe.

 Con: Tatooine (-5pts)

 The movie started off really strong.
 Right off the bat, there were Jedi Knights in action, a droid army invasion, and plenty of adventurous action.
 Once the protagonists got to Tatooine, however, the movie slowed way down.
 That is not to say that this story should have been all action, all the time.
 That would actually get old quick, but the filmmakers could have done a better job of spacing the action out.